 What is the role of the Wamberal Seawall Advisory Taskforce?

 The NSW Government established the Wamberal Seawall Advisory Taskforce on 31 July 2020 to provide Council with support to implement a sustainable long term solution to coastal erosion issues at Wamberal Beach.
-Dr Phil Watson has been appointed as the Chair of the Taskforce with Council’s CEO, Member for Terrigal Adam Crouch MP, representatives from the Department of Planning, Industry and Environment, and Council’s appointed project manager.
+Dr Phil Watson was appointed as the Chair of the Taskforce with Council’s CEO, Member for Terrigal Adam Crouch MP, representatives from the Department of Planning, Industry and Environment, and Council’s appointed project manager.

 What is the MHL coastal engineering and economics study?